Juanfran (footballer, born 1988)

-Juan Francisco Moreno Fuertes (born 11 September 1988), known as Juanfran, is a Spanish professional footballer who plays mainly as a right-back but also as a right winger for Real Oviedo.
+Juan Francisco Moreno Fuertes (born 11 September 1988), known as Juanfran, is a Spanish former professional footballer who played mainly as a right-back but also as a right winger.

 He made 197 appearances in La Liga, chiefly for Deportivo de La Coruña but also with Getafe, Real Madrid, Betis and Leganés.
 He also competed professionally in Turkey.

 Club career

 Getafe

 Born in Madrid, Juanfran joined local Getafe CF's youth ranks aged 17, making his senior debut in 2007 with the reserves in the Tercera División.
 On 12 March 2008 he played his first official game with the first team, coming on as a substitute for Jaime Gavilán in the last minutes of a 1–0 home win against S.L.
 Benfica in the round of 16 of the UEFA Cup (3–1 aggregate win).
 His first La Liga appearance came 11 days later, also from the bench, in a 1–0 loss at Athletic Bilbao.